mcglow2/guides/source/hpc/policy.md

 Faculty with a Tufts University appointment can request additional storage for use by their lab.

 ## Acceptable Use Policy
-Tufts HPC cluster is an "institutional systems" and its acceptable use is governed by the university wide ["Use of Information Systems Policy"](https://it.tufts.edu/sites/default/files/uploaded-files/2018-09/use-institutional_systems_2018-06-18_0.pdf).
+Tufts HPC cluster is an "institutional systems" and its acceptable use is governed by the university wide ["Use of Information Systems Policy"](https://it.tufts.edu/sites/default/files/uploaded-files/2018-09/use-institutional_systems_2018-06-18_0.pdf) policy.

 ## Data
 No restricted data allowed on Tufts HPC cluster

 ## HPC Researcher Contribution Node
-Faculty provided contribute nodes are configured to give the contributing research priority access but are otherwise operated the same as other nodes in the cluster.
+Faculty provided contribute nodes are configured to give the contributing researcher priority access but are otherwise operated the same as other nodes in the cluster.

 - The owners of the equipment are given priority access while any excess capacity is returned to the pool (“preempt partition”) for general, shared use by the Tufts community.